 - Skin patch

 All of these work well if they are used correctly.
-People are more likely to use the gum and patches correctly than other forms of nicotine supplements.
+People are more likely to use the gum and patches correctly than other forms.

-- A single patch is worn each day and replaced after 24 hours.
+- A single patch is worn each day.
+It is replaced after 24 hours.